ultraleettech/ultraselect/README.md

 ### Markup

-The component needs to created as a regular `<select>` element as follows:
+The component needs to be created as a regular `<select>` element as follows:

 ```html
 <select class="ultraSelect" id="mySelect1" name="myOptions1[]" multiple="multiple" size="5">